Tests Test Coverage Latest release BSD-3 clause license PyPI - Python Version

 Parameters:

-• n (-) – the interpolating factor, must be between -1 and 1
+• n (float) – Interpolating factor, must be between -1 and 1.

-• y (-) – a sequence of three values
+• y (sequence of float) – Sequence of three angular values.

 astronomia.util.load_params()